 Ritual is an old fashioned word.
 It is associated with tribal ceremonies, the inner workings of churches and forgotten habits of generations past.
 However, ritual is one of the most powerful protective behaviours you can share with children today.
 It is proven to contribute to the creation of strong, resilient people.

 Let’s define ritual.
 It isn’t just the property of the past.
 Rituals can be repeated family customs as well as events and processes that occur in schools, workplaces, teams, countries and even in our global communities.
 They can be as simple as fish and chips on Friday nights or as complex as a weeklong wedding in India.
 The difference between a routine and a ritual is that a ritual takes on some symbolic meaning.

 The Impact of Rituals

 The beauty of rituals comes in the safe space they provide for people.
 They are the times when decisions don’t need to be made, anxious feelings are quieted and there is a sense that you belong to something bigger than yourself.
 You are connected and safe.
-Rituals keep you centered, even in uncertain times.
+Rituals keep you centred, even in uncertain times.

 Creating and maintaining rituals is a vital part of the holistic education of children.
 It is proven to contribute to protection against:

 - Drug and alcohol abuse